Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Rather than focusing on who we should admit into our special little club and who we should exclude, let's focus on how to bring more people into the fold.
 Instead of arguing about which algorithms, which tools, and which programming languages someone should know, let's focus our energy on real problems.

 Because people are not boxes.
-People don't magically morph from non data scientist to data scientist. **It's not quantum; it's spectral.**
+People don't magically morph from **Not Data Scientist** to **Data Scientist**.
+>It's not quantum; it's spectral.

 Let me say that again: **Data science is a spectrum.**

 Let that sink in.
 Seriously.

 ## Back To The Question
 Ever look at a data science pipeline?
-It can take many forms but it usually breaks down into something like this: ask a question, generate some hypotheses, collect data, see if any of your hypotheses have merit, make refinements, and repeat.
-Hmm, sounds an awful lot like the Scientific Method.
-Maybe this term *data scientist* is really just another name for someone who practices these ideas - a rebranding if you will.
+It can take many fanciful forms but it usually breaks down into something like this: ask a question, generate some hypotheses, collect data, see if any of your hypotheses have merit, make refinements, and repeat.
+Hmm, sounds an awful lot like the **Scientific Method**.
+Maybe this term *Data Scientist* is really just another name for someone who practices these ideas - a rebranding if you will.
 Sure, we use fancy new tools and bandy about buzzwords like *machine learning* and *big data*, but let's not fool ourselves.
-At the core we're just doing math and science and then communicating our findings.
+At the core we're just doing math and science.

 In fact, if you leverage the Scientific Method to quantitatively drive your decisions, then I have news for you: you're absolutely doing some level of data science - doesn't matter if you're generating a report of descriptive statistics for you boss, predicting the next trend on Twitter, or developing a bleeding edge machine learning algorithm in the lab.